joloev/katacoda-scenarios/rust-docker/intro.md

 # Set up Docker container running a rust server

-In this tutorial, you will learn some basics about docker, how to containerize a rust server and how to access it from another machine, when containerized.
+In this tutorial, you will learn some basics about docker, how to containirize a rust server and how to access it from another machine, when containerized.

 Structure of the tutorial:
 - Docker: what it is and why it is important for devops.